khubaib321/scraper/README.md

 - Find tags on an HTML page with selectors just like jQuery.
 - Extract contents from HTML in a single line.

+# Assumptions
+- This is a backend job only.
+Does not require any frontend user interface.
+- Scraper is allowed to run without any interruptions until it stops by itself.

 Thank you.